Stuycs-K/final-project-4-luo-steven-lin-raymond/WORKLOG.md

 ## Steven Luo

+### 06/09/2024
+- Last minute changes to ensure that the main worked (ensureGravity instantness ignored)
+- Recorded presentation and reworked prototype

 ### 06/08/2024
 - Fixed mole class, changed so that it now goes up.
 Also I'm just accepting the instant nature now.
 - Attempted to fix ensureGravity's instantness again.